A foreigner's guide to understanding Spanish politics in five minutes

 The 1978 constitution outlined the separation of powers into the executive, legislative and judicial branches:

-You may have noticed during the pandemic that different regions had control of their own COVID-19 restrictions.
-This is because regional politics play a much greater role in Spain, and the autonomous communities (ComunidadesAutónomas), as they are known, also have an executive and a legislative body, with their own Statute of Autonomy, approved by the national parliament.
+As you might've noticed, Spain is an intensely regional country.
+Many parts of Spain have their own language and identity, and as a result of this, regional politics play a much greater role in Spain than in many other countries, and the autonomous communities (comunidades autónomas), as they are known, also have an executive and a legislative body, with their own Statute of Autonomy, approved by the national parliament.

-The exact structures differ depending on the region, and additional powers of devolution are given to the regions with particularly independent histories and cultures in the Basque Country, Catalonia, and Galicia, and the regional parties can often prove tricky partners for the national government.
+The exact structures differ depending on the region, and additional powers of devolution are given to the regions with particularly independent histories and cultures, namely the Basque Country, Catalonia, and Galicia.
+The regional parties can often be partners (or uncomfortable bedfellows) for the national government.

 Advertisement

-Although the UK does, technically speaking, have a multi-party system, one major difference between British and Spanish politics, and something that also might seem a little strange to our American readers, is that in Spain there are several parties that can affect national politics - and thus, your life - and tens more at the regional level that can have an effect of regional politics that can then have a knock-on effect at the national level.
+Although the UK does, technically speaking, have a multi-party system, one major difference between British and Spanish politics, and something that also might seem a little strange to our American readers, is that in Spain there are several parties that can affect national politics and tens more at the regional level that can have an effect on regional politics, which in turn, can then have a knock-on effect at the national level.

-At the national level however, the government has been headed by one of two parties since the early 1980’s.
+At the national level, however, the government has been headed by one of two parties since the early 1980s.
+In many regards, though Spain does have a multi-party system, its democratic history has been effectively dominated by a traditional two-party system.

 Here are the major players to know in Spanish politics:

-Partido Socialista (PSOE): The major partner in the current coalition government.
+Partido Socialista Obrero Español (PSOE): The major partner in the current coalition government.
 Founded in 1879 and known as the Spanish Socialist Workers’ Party in English, PSOE is the oldest party in Spain, and is generally perceived to be, or its policy platform is largely made up of, what we would understand in the UK and US as largely centre or soft left.
-The current leader is Prime Minister Pedro Sánchez, known internationally as ‘el guapo’.
+The current leader is Prime Minister Pedro Sánchez, known as ‘el guapo’ (the handsome one) and the man who shocked the country by calling a snap general election.

-What their voters generally like: PSOE's generally economically and culturally progressive approach, pro-European and cooperative with regional groups.
+What their voters generally like: PSOE's economically and culturally soft-left, progressive approach, pro-European outlook and cooperation with regional groups.

 What their voters generally like: They're fans of the PP's stance on small-state governance, low taxes, pro-business, traditional values, bullfighting, and patriotism.